-Similar to overnight masks, cream masks can provide the skin with a burst of nourishment and are usually intended to be removed with a soft tissue.
-They are ideal for people with normal to dry skin who want to rejuvenate their facial skin by adding moisture.
-After applying a creamy mask to your skin, allow the conditioning formula to do its thing according to the package instructions, then dab off with a soft tissue.
+Similar to overnight masks, cream masks provide the skin with a burst of nourishment and are usually intended to be removed with a soft tissue.
+They are ideal for people with normal to dry skin who want to add moisture.
+After applying a cream mask to your skin, allow the conditioning formula to soak in according to the package instructions, then dab off with a tissue.
 After you’ve removed the excess product, massage any leftover residue into your skin.
 If your cream mask requires a thorough rinse, use a lukewarm washcloth to remove the excess product and pat dry with a towel before applying moisturizer.

 How to Remove Exfoliating Masks

 If you were to list products you need for glowing skin, an exfoliator would probably be at the top of the list.
-Exfoliating face masks, like the L’Oréal Paris Pure Clay Exfoliate and Refining Face Mask, are some of our favorite multi-tasking skin-care products.
-These face masks generally come in clay or gel-like formulas and can provide the skin with a refreshing cleanse, nourishment and exfoliation.
-A mask with exfoliating properties helps slough off the top layer of dead skin cells.
-If your exfoliating face mask is clay-based, wait until the mask has dried, then wet your face with lukewarm water and gently massage the skin in upward, circular motions.
+Exfoliating face masks, like the La Roche Posay Effaclar Shine Control Clay Mask or the Herbivore Blue Tansy Invisible Pores Resurfacing Clarity Mask, are some of our favorite multi-tasking skincare products.
+These face masks generally come in clay or gel-like formulas that help slough off the top layer of dead skin cells.
+To remove, leave the mask on according to package instructions, then wet your face with lukewarm water and gently massage the skin in upward, circular motions.
 Then, rinse thoroughly with lukewarm water and follow up with a nourishing moisturizer.
-If your exfoliating mask is gel-based, leave the mask on according to the package directions, then gently massage the mask into your skin in upward, circular motions before removing with a lukewarm washcloth and applying a nourishing moisturizer.

 How to Remove Eye Masks

 Similar to sheet masks, eye masks generally consist of essence- or serum-soaked material that can be applied to the under-eye area for a specific amount of time, like the Patchology Mood Patch Eye Gels.
-Although not intended for everyday use, they offer a moisture “boost” to the under-eye area on sleepy mornings.
+They can moisturize, de-puff and help reduce the look of dark circles.
 To remove eye masks, simply peel back the material and use your pinky or ring finger to dab in any leftover essence.
-Don't forget to apply an under-eye cream, like the Kiehl’s Creamy Eye Treatment With Avocado, afterward to keep your skin from getting taut.
-Under-eye skin is much thinner than the rest of your face and very sensitive.
+Don't forget to apply an under-eye cream, like the Kiehl’s Creamy Eye Treatment With Avocado, afterward to keep your skin from drying out.

 How to Remove Gel Masks